 2023: Public consultation & launch

-A 60-day Public Consultation will be held in 2023, with the aim to launch later that year.
+A 60-day Public Consultation was held from 4th May to 3rd July 2023, with the aim to launch later that year.
 Individual steps include:

 - Fishery and by-product assessment methodologies